sashinpivotal/hackathon-tips/README.md

     Or do I want to use Database generated primary key field?

+### Object model
+- Does the object model has to match table?

 ## Designing of REST APIs

 - Get all stocks